It's okay to be Takei!

 - Adam Westing: And he'll more or less freely admit to it.
 Most obvious in his appearance as "himself" on Malcolm in the Middle

-- Audio Erotica: Futurama's Star Trek episode invokes this when a sexy voice is required, and he interrupts Nichelle Nichols to speak.
+- Aroused By Their Voice: Futurama's Star Trek episode invokes this when a sexy voice is required, and he interrupts Nichelle Nichols to speak.

 - Badass Baritone